rafgraph/detect-it/README.md

 // using the state
 detectIt.deviceType === 'mouseOnly' / 'touchOnly' / 'hybrid'; // the device type

-detectIt.passiveEvents === true // the browser supports passive event listeners
+detectIt.passiveEvents === true; // the browser supports passive event listeners

+detectIt.hasMouse === true; // the deviceType is mouseOnly or hybrid

-detectIt.hasTouchEventsApi === true; // the browser supports the touch events api detectIt.hasPointerEventsApi === true; // the browser supports the pointer events api
+// the browser supports the touch events api, and the deviceType is touchOnly or hybrid detectIt.hasTouch === true;

-detectIt.hasTouch === true; // this is a touch capable device (no inference about api) detectIt.maxTouchPoints; // max number of touch points supported
+detectIt.maxTouchPoints; // max number of touch points supported

 detectIt.primaryHover === 'hover' / 'none'; // can the primary pointing system easily hover